-action items energy local government services transitions transportation urbanism wellbeing
+action items bicycle parking communities energy local government services transitions transportation urbanism wellbeing

 Exploring the possibilities